jbx-protocol/juice-docs/docs/dao/README.md

 From [JBX & Fees](/dao/jbx/):

-> The Juicebox protocol is developed by JuiceboxDAO.
-JuiceboxDAO has no CEO, no hiring department, and no Board of Directors; instead, it is self-governed via the JBX token.
-"DAO" stands for _Decentralized Autonomous Organization_ — by utilizing token governance and the Juicebox protocol itself, JuiceboxDAO is able to manage strategic decisions, payouts to contributors, and to consistently deliver upgrades to a best-in-class Ethereum protocol, along with a powerful suite of tools to support it.
+> Juicebox is developed by JuiceboxDAO.
+JuiceboxDAO has no CEO, no hiring department, and no Board of Directors; instead, it is self-governed by the $JBX token.
+"DAO" stands for *Decentralized Autonomous Organization* — by using token governance and the Juicebox platform, JuiceboxDAO is able to manage strategic decisions and build the Juicebox protocol and ecosystem.

 >
 > You can see current JBX holders ranked below: